-NATURALAND PROPANE GAS: Natural and propane gas are odorless.
-An odor-making agent is added to the gas.
+NATURAL AND PROPANE/LP GAS: Natural and Propane/LP gas are odorless.
+An odormaking agent is added to the gas.
 The odor helps you detect a gas leak.
 However, the odor added to the gas can fade.
 Gas may be present even though no odor exists.
+WARNING: Any change to this heater or its controls can be dangerous.